-As July 1st 2021, all child care and development and nutrition programs with the exception of the California State Preschool Program transitioned from the California Department of Education to the California Department of Social Services.
-While there were "historic" investments in ECE for FY 2021-22, the funding and guidance has taken several months to be realized locally and the reality is that many child care programs have already had to close their doors due to the costly impacts of COVID-19.
+As of July 1st 2021, all child care and development and nutrition programs with the exception of the California State Preschool Program transitioned from the California Department of Education to the California Department of Social Services.
+While there were "historic" investments in ECE for FY21-22, the funding and guidance has taken several months to be realized locally and the reality is that many child care programs have already had to close their doors due to the costly impacts of COVID-19.

-Funding - The FY 2022-23 Enacted State Budget includes funding for child care over multiple years.
-The FY 2022-23 Enacted State Budget offers continued COVID-19 flexibilities for family fee waivers and the hold harmless clause for early care providers.
-While there is scheduled increased access to child care next fiscal year, there will be some heavy considerations and challenges with the available workforce, sufficient facilities to support the expansion and enough families who are ready to place their child in care.
+Funding - The Governor's May Revise includes \$6.3 billion for child care over multiple years.
+The proposed budget offers continued COVID-19 flexibilities for family fee waivers and the "hold harmless" clause for early care providers.
+While there is scheduled increased access to child care next fiscal year, there will be some heavy considerations and challenges with the available workforce, sufficient facilities to support the expansion, and enough families who are ready to place their child in care.

-Policy - The expansion of Transitional Kindergarten (TK) begins in FY 2022-23 and comes with logistical challenges that will deeply impact the State's ECE mixed delivery system.
-Special considerations to facilities, workforce and family needs will be front and center in State-wide discussions as school districts begin their TK growth.
+Policy - The expansion of Transitional Kindergarten (TK) begins in FY22-23 and comes with logistical challenges that will deeply impact the State's ECE mixed delivery system.
+Special considerations to facilities, workforce, and family needs will be front and center in statewide discussions as school districts begin their TK growth.